Invited speakers

 He has published extensively in leading journals, co-edits the Advances in Motivation and Achievement book series, and was a co-editor of the Adolescence and Education book series.
 Professor Urdan is internationally recognized for his contributions to understanding the complex interplay between motivation, culture, and education.

-The Relationship between Motivation and Self-Regulated Learning: A Complexity Perspective
+The Relationship between Motivation and Self-Regulated Learning: A Complexity Perspective"

 Mid-career speaker